yozepi/TryIt/README.md

 # Go (and GoAsync)

 I’m sure you’ve noticed the `Go` method at the end of each of these examples.
 TryIt works by building up a chain of “runners” that actually do the job of trying your Action/Method.
 TryIt needs a way to know that all the runners have been chained together and that its time to begin.
-That’s that `Go` is for. `Go` will start the chain and will return the results of your method (if it returns results). `GoAsync` will return an awaitable Task (or Task&lt;TResult&gt;) that runs the chain.
+That’s what `Go` is for. `Go` will start the chain and will return the results of your method (if it returns results). `GoAsync` will return an awaitable **`Task`** (or **`Task<TResult>`**) that runs the chain.

 # Alternate Actions/Funcs
 In addition to providing alternate parameters to your methods, you can provide *alternate methods* to try!
 The only caveat is that you need to be sure your alternate method returns the same type as the original method.
 Using an alternate method is how you can provide fallback results in case of failures.

-In this example, when the Download method fails, a method that returns alternate content is called.
+In this example, if the Download method fails 3 times, a method that returns alternate content gets called.
 ```c#
 var backoff = Delay.Backoff(TimeSpan.FromMilliseconds(200));
 string result = TryIt.Try(DownloadString, url, 3)